What Is the Child Tax Credit?

 Yes.
 The child tax credit is limited by modified adjusted gross income when your income is above the cutoff levels.

 In addition, the tax credit amount is only partially refundable.
-The limit on the credit refund is $1,500.
+The limit on the credit refund is $1,700 for the 2024 tax year.
 This is called the Additional Child Tax Credit.
 Families must have at least $2,500 in earned income to qualify for the Additional Child Tax Credit.
-Tax filers that complete IRS Schedule 8812 will determine whether they qualify for the Additional Child Tax Credit.
+Tax filers who complete IRS Schedule 8812 will determine whether they qualify for the Additional Child Tax Credit.

 How Do I Claim the Child Tax Credit?